 Every spring, two plants dominate the tables on Dalmatian coast: artichokes and wild asparagus.
-On the coast the wild asparagus grows on fields with high grass and bushes, its skinny spears can be difficult to find if you don’t know where to look for.
+On the coast, the wild asparagus grows on fields with high grass and bushes and its skinny spears can be difficult to find if you don’t know where to look for.
 My grandmother used to spends an entire afternoon foraging asparagus.
-It was kind of an event of the day, foraging the fields and paths from one part of the island to the other, while we would wait eagerly, ready to prepare them upon her arrival.
+It was kind of an event of the day, foraging fields and paths from one part of the island to the other while we would wait impatiently, ready to cook them upon her arrival.
 Once you try the wild asparagus you will always eat the cultivated sort with nostalgia, as if something is missing.
-The almost bitter flavour is intense and so characteristic for the wild species growing on dry Dalmatian lands.
-We cook them in salted water and serve with hard boiled egg, drizzled with olive oil and vinegar.
+It lacks caracter, that bittersweet intense flavour so characteristic for the wild species growing on dry Dalmatian land.
+We cook them in salted water and serve with hard boiled eggs, drizzled with olive oil and vinegar.

 Artichokes come around at the same time and have their own special story.
 On the Adriatic islands, they are mostly self seeding plants.
 These beautiful, somewhat intimidating plant is divinely delicious and in my family we’ve been preparing it in a traditional way long since I can remember.
 A simple recipe of the old, where a couple of produce from the nearby field was enough to make a feast for the senses.
-Fava beans are one of these, also typical for the region with their sweet flavour which pairs delightfully with the artichokes.
+Fava beans are one of the regional vegetables that is a delightfull pair to the artichokes.

-A couple of days ago I was searching for violet artichokes, the ones we used to get from our family from the island every spring.
-I’ve found them at the local market, with their heads small and firm and I was ready to reproduce the old Dalmatian recipe here in my new French home.
-I served them to friends, with slices of fresh bread to dip in the thick, almost sweet sauce that brought back so many memories.
+A couple of days ago I was looking for violet artichokes at the market, the ones we used to get from our family from the island every spring.
+I’ve found them at the local marché, their heads small and firm and ready to be reinvented in the old Dalmatian recipe here in my French home.
+I served them to friends, with slices of fresh bread to dip in the thick, almost sweet sauce bringing back so many memories.

 Dalmatian artichokes with fava beans : the emblem of spring

 200 g green peas